bluesky/tiled/docs/source/explanations/faq.md

 See {doc}`lineage` for background.
 Databroker will likely be refactored to extend Tiled, adding specifics related to Bluesky's Document Model and storage backends.

+**Can I upload data to Tiled?**

+Not yet.
+This is on the roadmap, but will probably not be worked on in earned until the second half of 2021.

+To be clear, Tiled *does* already cope with internal changes.
+For example, it will update if files in a directory it is serving or entries in a database it is serving have been added, removed, or changed.
+But it does not accept *client-initiated* changes at this time.